 “a sophisticated civil service governed everything from municipal hygiene to international trade.
-The expansion and defense of the empire was made possible by what appears to have been the largest standing army of its time”.
+The expansion and defense of the empire were made possible by what appears to have been the largest standing army of its time”.

 The Mauryans are credited with establishing the first great empire of India.
 Founded in 311 BC by the great emperor Chandragupta Maurya, the empire lasted from 321 to 185 BC.
 Pataliputra was its capital.
 Our country in this period witnessed tremendous developments in almost all areas of human life.

 According to Megasthenes, “the empire wielded a military of 600,000 infantry, 30,000 cavalry, and 9,000 war elephants.
 A vast espionage system collected intelligence for both internal and external security purposes”.

 The king was the ultimate authority as the empire followed hereditary kingship.
 He took decisions on all military and civil matters.
 He was the chief justice of the country.
 He was accessible to all subjects.
 The council of ministers or the Mantriparishad advised the king on all matters.
-He was also assisted by the Yuvraja or the crown prince.
+He was also assisted by the Yuvraj or the crown prince.

 The structure of government was such that the empire was divided into provinces.
-The names of four provincial capitals were Tosali, Ujjain, Suvarnagiri and Taxila in the east, the west, the south and the north respectively.
+The names of four provincial capitals were Tosali, Ujjain, Suvarnagiri and Taxila in the east, the west, the south, and the north respectively.

-A general concern for the welfare of the masses was an important aspect of rule, believed the Mauryan rulers.
+A general concern for the welfare of the masses was an important aspect of the rule, believed the Mauryan rulers.
 Recruitment to all posts in administration was based on merit.
 Six boards or departments looked after the Municipal administration of the city of Pataliputra.